MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 Consider the following points to optimize device connectivity:

-- Use the IoT hubs with the lowest latency to your devices.
+- Use the IoT hubs that have the lowest latency to your devices.
 You might need IoT hubs in multiple regions when devices need to connect from different geographical locations.

 - Use an open stateful connection for bi-directional communications between the devices and the IoT solution to minimize the overhead of setting up connections.

 - Don't connect all devices at once, for example after a regional power outage.
 Use truncated exponential backoff with introduced jitter when retrying.

 ### Optimize offline scenarios